Aegis Station

 Shielding, life support, and long-term operations depend on a reliable lunar supply chain—this is the system that makes it possible.

-See how lunar water powers Aegis and the off-world economy.
+See how lunar water powers Aegis Station and the off-world economy.

 🏗️ Construction & Deployment